Leaflet: Do you look after someone?

 You can apply for funding to pay for respite care so you can attend your own healthcare appointments, for example the GP, dentist or hospital.
 We will cover the cost of replacement care for the person you support, so there is no extra cost to you or the person you care for.

 You can also use this funding to attend training courses to help you in your caring role, such as first aid or dealing with stress.

 For more information, and to apply for a health appointments respite grant contact Care for the Carers.

-If the person you support has home care or respite at home arranged by us, you can contact the provider directly to arrange for a care worker to look after the person you care for while you are out, or to accompany you and the person you care for to the appointment.
+If the person you support has home care or respite at home arranged by us, you can contact the provider directly to arrange this.
+A care worker will look after the person you care for while you are out, or accompany you and the person you care for to the appointment.

 You need to contact the provider in good time to allow them to arrange the replacement care.
 Please tell them as soon as possible if your appointment is changed or cancelled.

 This is traditionally known as Telecare, community alarm or Lifeline service.

 These services enable people to live independently at home knowing that they

 can call for assistance using technology should they need to or receive medication

 alerts.
 The services can also send an alert through a range of environmental and